 - Check-in?
 If you arrive at your resort early, your room/apartment might not be ready.
 Pack swimming gear and sun cream in one of the carry on bags so that you can go straight to the pool while you wait for your check-in.

 - Ziplock bags: THIS has changed my life Ladybelles.
 Thanks to Davina from Jim for this one.
 She advised me to pack the kids clothes into these.
 So for each evening, I have their dresses, underwear, socks etc that they’ll need for going out for dinner in little bags.
 It will avoid the suitcases turning into chaotic pits of “I can’t find it!”
 I have their shorts and Tees and Swimmers and PJs labeled in their bags too, so The Him will be able to easily find things too.
 (I’ve since been directed to little sets of case organisers that can be bought in different colours and have it on good authority that they are super.
-Next year maybe!)
+I never did get around to buying them however!)

 - Pop-up tent: My mate is a serial beach goer.
 This is her tip.
 Bring a little pop up tent.
 We have a little wigwam in the hall.
 It cost a tenner.
 It folds down to nothing and if it fits, it’s going into one of the cases.
-It’ll provide shade for the girls, means they can play in it if it gets too hot on the beach and if nappies need changed, I have privacy to change them!
+It’ll provide shade for the girls, means they can play in it if it gets too hot on the beach and it was perfect last year for changing nappies!
 Genius.

 - Backpacks: Now, my girls have flown a few times, but only short flights.
 I’ve always packed little colouring books and some snacks into their bags to keep them occupied.
 This time, I’ve packed a few more and have a few wee surprises for them for emergency distractions!
 (Euroshops are Wicked for this kind of stuff.)

 - Downloads: Did you know that you can download from your Netflix account?
-I have my tablet stocked up with episodes of Ben & Holly and Little Baby Bum and a few movies.
+I have my tablet stocked up with episodes of Paw Patrol and a few movies.

 - Snack packs: Now this one I initially scoffed at, but let’s face it, children eat ALL DAY and snacks are expensive.
 So, I have done up a snack pack for each day; popcorn, raisins, pops, Haribo, Biscuits; their favourites.
 And while of course we’ll be able to get this stuff there, to know that I have the bags ready to pop into the buggy each morning is great.
 And the whole lot cost me €7.
 So we’ll save our money for drinks and ice-creams.